 \section{Coherent Matterwave Emission}

 An electronic oscillator appropriately coupled to the vacuum using an antenna produces a coherent state of the radiation field.
 To what extent is there an analogy with the atomtronic oscillator?
 We have shown that the oscillator circuit develops a drain current that can be expressed in terms of a gain relative to the uncoupled case.
 That gain arises because of the spectrum of particle energies that can undergo resonant tunneling is broadened by the interaction of the incoming particles with the oscillating condensate.
 If one considers incoming modes as though they were entering the gate from free space, it would be evident that the current is comprised of normal mode components whose kinetic energy is tied to their phase according to Eq. (\ref{Eq:MatchedPhase}).
 The total energy, kinetic plus potential, is of course fixed at $E_{\rm{T}}=(N+2)\hbar\omega_0$.
-Thus, the current is comprised of particles that all have the same total energy.
 Nevertheless there remains the fact that the potential energy of the particles varies synchronously with the oscillation of the condensate.

+The previous two sentences are easy enough to say, but sufficiently unfamiliar that it may be worth adding some context: Consider an ensemble of Bose-condensed particles residing in the ground state of a harmonic oscillator.
+We are comfortable with the statement that the system consists of a collection of identical particles, each whose potential and kinetic energies vary \textit{in space} in such a way that its total energy is fixed (at the ground-state energy).
+In our case, the current is comprised of particles that all have the same total energy, but whose potential and kinetic energy varies \textit{in time}.
 This suggests we introduce a wave field associated with the potential, which, just on the vacuum side of the gate-drain barrier we can write as:

 along with another wave field associated with the current: